Make the egg medium with egg yolk, alum and water, 1:1:1 by volume if you are painting without mastic.

 Today, clean up on the painting was easy.
 Egg could still be remove with a bristle brush delicately.

 Yes!
 This is the medium that had won in the Paint War over cera colla.
 Italy was coming on it's own as the art center.
 It paints fast and full, dries quickly and is fun to paint with.
-I guess I end up loving every medium, this one is up there with the rest of them but it requires more time.

 The darks seemed to be drying more matt surfaced so I layered the whole painting with medium.
 I'm almost finished.